ArminKuburas/ft_irc/README.md

 `USER` requires you to provide a `username`, `hostname`, `server_name`, and `realname`.

 After authentication is done, as you can see, you can join channels with your friends!

-## What is IRC?

-IRC stands for Internet Relay Channel.
-It is a form of communication between users that is a bit demanding on UX, but it is very efficient due to small size of bytes transferred between users.
-For more information, you can check our very informative [wiki](https://github.com/ArminKuburas/ft_irc/wiki).

 ## Contributors